odina94/Functional-data-analysis/README.md

 # How to Use This Repository
 Detailed documentation and code are provided to replicate the FDA analysis steps.
 The repository includes datasets, code scripts, and visualization tools for exploration

+## Explore the analysis:

+   - Open and run `index.rmd` in a R environment for a detailed walkthrough.
+   - View report directly on the GitHub Pages associated with this repository